Creating visually compelling webmaps shouldn’t be rocket science. In fact, we think it should be mandatory.

 We’ve developed the map editor to allow you to completely customize your map – from your data attributes and tools right through to the map user interface, so you can share your style, and language or terminology, along with your map’s data.

-The default Mango interface (and the fixed theme for Community plan users) is an unobtrusive, neutral gray palette, and is ripe for customization.
-Whether it’s for brand alignment so your embedded maps integrate seamlessly into your website, or purely aesthetic to make it look great, customizing the map interface should be considered before sharing your map.
+The default Mango interface features an unobtrusive neutral palette, and is ripe for customization.
+Whether it’s for brand alignment so your embedded maps integrate seamlessly into your website, or purely aesthetic to make your maps look great, customizing the map interface should be considered before sharing your map.

 Your logo is on your business card, your website, maybe even on your car.
 Why isn’t it on your maps?
 Make sure your map users know who created the map – whether it’s your own organisation, or a collaborative map across agencies, putting your logo on your map is as simple as opening the Branding settings, uploading your logo in .jpg or .png format and clicking save.